 Below is a screenshot example.
 The same browser profile is opened on 2 different machines.
 Although the noise is persistent for that profile, the WebGL readouts are still different.

-If non-changing readouts are required on multiple devices, then there are few solutions:
+Solutions if non-changing readouts are required on multiple devices

 - Run Multilogin on identically configured Virtual Machines (VM) or Virtual Private Servers (VPS) with Hardware fingerprints set to Noise mode.
 Since these machines will be set up the same way, the masked WebGL fingerprints will remain consistent on multiple machines.